buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 Designing your client application with best practices in mind is the simplest way to avoid throttling errors.
 For example, you can stagger API requests in a queue and do other processing tasks while waiting for the next queued job to run.

-Consider the following best practices when designing you API usage:
+Consider the following best practices when designing your API usage:

 - Optimize the request by only requesting data you require.
 We recommend using specific queries rather than a single all-purpose query.
 - Always use appropriate `first` or `last` values when requesting connections.
 Not providing those may default to 500, which can increase the requested complexity exponentially.